lemlac/mulem/docs/reference.md

     print("{x}, {y}, {z}")
 ```

 Pattern matching works.
 All patterns must have fallbacks. *(See [Pattern Fallback](#pattern-fallbacks).)* This is because if you have an array/iterator of enums, it would be hard to determine if they're all a particular pattern.
-This ensures an mismatches are handled inside the loop.
+This ensures any mismatches are handled inside the loop.

 ```
 loop Pattern(opt x) in listOfPatterns: